ESSENTIAL VULVA FACTS

 VAGINA - The vagina is self-cleansing.

-Most women want to feel fresh in the intimate area and it can be difficult with just plain water.
+Most women want to feel fresh in the intimate area and it can be difficult with just plain water (+ water itself is drying).
 And as we learned before, soap is a big no-no when it comes to cleansing the vulva.
 A cleansing oil removes dirt and bad odour while the vulva stays moisturised.
 Mucous membranes are sensitive, so washing with oil also reduces unnecessary friction that can irritate the sensitive mucosa.
 Since the mucosa is more absorbent than the skin on the rest of the body it’s very important to choose natural and good quality oils.
-There are cleansing oils on the market that contains mineral oil.
-These oils are linked to autoimmune joint diseases and should not be used on the skin, and definitely not in the intimate area.